Neptex/GeometryPy/README.md

 # GeometryPy
 A Geometry Dash library written in Python.
-# Install
+# Installation
-Install the library and add to your project directory.
+You can install the library here https://github.com/NerexGD/GeometryPy/releases/ but you can also download it by clicking the green button "Clone or Download".
+Extract GeometryPy from the .zip and add it to your project directory.
 You're ready to go!
 # Usage
-GeometryPy have a lot of features: Get user stats, Get level info and more.
+GeometryPy have a lot of features: Get user stats, Get level info, Get featured levels, and more!

 Get started by importing the package to your project
 ```Python